Dipu-singh-1/StaySafe/README.md

 Whenever 'leopard/level' equals to "1", a notification is pushed by the app.

-## Developers
+## Developer
-The app was developed initially in November 2019, as part of the project 'Safty and Security in IIITDM Jabalpur' by [Arnav Deep](https://github.com/arnav-deep), [Shivam Dubey](https://github.com/shushvam) and [Kaushal Sharma](https://github.com/shkaushal).
+The app was developed initially in june 2024, as part of the project 'Safty and Security in NIT Arunachal Pradesh' by [Dipu Kumar Singh](https://github.com/dipu-singh-1)

-## License
-GNU GENERAL PUBLIC LICENSE Version 2

-Arnav Deep © November 2019.
-All rights reserved.